 - “Beware lest anyone cheat you through philosophy and empty deceit, according to the tradition of men, according to the basic principles of the world, and not according to Christ.”—Colossians 2:8

-Sukkot is a joyous feast, traditionally observed by our spiritual forefathers to commemorate the story of Exodus—whereas Passover, or Pesach, commemorates the escape from slavery, Sukkot commemorates God’s deliverance and protection, as well as new beginnings, in the Promised Land.
+Sukkot is a joyous feast traditionally observed by our spiritual forefathers to commemorate the story of Exodus.
+Whereas Passover, or Pesach, commemorates the escape from slavery, Sukkot commemorates God’s deliverance, protection, and new beginnings in the Promised Land.

-Sukkot is the plural form of Sukkah, which means tabernacle, or booth.
-The Jewish holiday Sukkot is the Feast of Booths.
-It is a celebration of the end of the harvest during the seventh month, Tishri, and also a celebration of freedom and gratitude of the Lord our God:
+Sukkot is the plural form of Sukkah, which means tabernacle or booth.
+The biblical holiday Sukkot is the Feast of Booths.
+It is a celebration of the end of the harvest during the seventh month and also a celebration of freedom and gratitude to the Lord our God:

 - “You shall dwell in booths for seven days.
 All who are native Israelites shall dwell in booths, that your generations may know that I made the children of Israel dwell in booths when I brought them out of the land of Egypt: I am the Lord your God.”—Leviticus 23:42-43